-impacts on critical resource and agricultural lands that are adjacent to existing urban areas.

-- CSAC policy supports providing incentives for regional blueprint and countywide plans to ensure that rural, suburban and urban communities have the ability to plan for more strategic growth and have equitable access to revenues available for infrastructure investment purposes.
+- CSAC existing policy also supports the protection of critical lands when it comes to development, recognizing the need to protect agricultural lands, encourage the continued operations and expansion of agricultural businesses, and protect natural resources, wildlife habitat and open space. - CSAC policy also acknowledges that growth outside existing urban areas and growth that is non-contiguous to urban areas may be necessary to avoid the impacts on critical resource and agricultural lands that are adjacent to existing urban areas. - CSAC policy supports providing incentives for regional blueprint and countywide plans, outside of SB 375, to ensure that all communities have the ability to plan for more strategic growth and have equitable access to revenues available for infrastructure investment purposes.
 It is CSAC's intent to secure regional and countywide blueprint funding for all areas. - CSAC supports new fiscal incentives for the development of countywide plans to deal with growth, adaptation and mitigation through collaboration between a county and its cities to address housing needs, protection of resources and agricultural lands, and compatible general plans and revenue and tax sharing agreements for countywide services. - CSAC recognizes that counties and cities must strive to promote efficient development in designated urban areas in a manner that evaluates all costs associated with development on both the city and the county.
 Support for growth patterns that encourage urbanization to occur within cities must also result in revenue agreements that consider all revenues generated from such growth in order to reflect the service demands placed on county government.
-As an alternative, agreements could be entered into requiring cities to assume portions of county service delivery obligations resulting from urban growth. - Strategic growth plans at the regional level, whether land use or transportation, must be reconciled with the Regional Housing Needs Allocation (RHNA) and the obligation for cities and counties to zone for housing.
-The allocation of resources to cities and counties must be consistent with the RHNA obligation as well. - A means for simultaneously achieving strategic growth and reduction of greenhouse gases is expected to occur at the regional level through the current blueprint and transportation planning processes.
-CSAC supports this method rather than a statewide "one size fits all" approach to addressing growth and climate change issues.
-Further, CSAC supports countywide approaches to strategic growth, resource and agricultural protection, targeting scarce infrastructure investments and tax sharing for countywide services. - CSAC supports inclusion of recommendations and technical advice for local governments and regional agencies in the CEQA Guidelines to address acceptable methodologies for climate change analysis, significance thresholds and mitigation measures for long-range plans and project level review. - CSAC finds it critical that state and federal assistance is provided for data and standardized methodologies for quantifying GHG emissions for determining and quantifying GHG emission sources and levels, vehicle miles traveled and other important data to assist both local governments and regional agencies in addressing climate change in environmental documents for long-range plans.
+As an alternative, agreements could be entered into requiring cities to assume portions of county service delivery obligations resulting from urban growth. - While local governments individually have a role in the reduction of GHG emissions through land use decisions, CSAC continues to support regional approaches to meet the State's GHG emission reduction and climate change goals, such as SB 375 efforts,- which build upon existing regional blueprint and transportation planning processes.
+CSAC continues to support regional approaches -over any statewide "one size fits all" approach to addressing growth and climate change issues.
+Further, CSAC supports countywide approaches to strategic growth, resource and agricultural protection, targeting scarce infrastructure investments and tax sharing for countywide services. - CSAC finds it critical that state and federal assistance is provided for data and standardized methodologies for quantifying GHG emissions for determining and quantifying GHG emission sources and levels, vehicle miles traveled and other important data to assist both local governments and regional agencies in addressing climate change in environmental documents for long-range plans.